avizyt/LearnCpp101/Notes/note.md

         They are instance variable so they are unique to each instance.
     2. **Class Variables(Static)**
-        A class variable is any fields with the _static_ modifier.these variable are linked with the class not with the odject of the class.There is
-        exactly one copy of the variables regardless of how many instance of
-        the class are created.
+        A class variable is any fields with the _static_ modifier.these variable are linked with the class not with the odject of the class.There is exactly one copy of the variables regardless of how many instance of the class are created.
     3. **Local variable**
         The temporary variables in a method ar called local variable. the local variables are only visisble to the methode in which they are declared.
         The parameters that are passed to the methods are also local variable of the called method. see kindOfVar.cpp

+3. **Method**
+    There are four type of methods.
+    - Class Method
+    - Instance Method
+    - Constructor
+    - Distructor
+    **Explanation**
+    1. **Class Method**
+        The static modifier is used to create class methods.Class methods with static modifier with them should be invoked with the class name without the need of creating even a single instance of the class.

+    2. **Instance Method**
+        This methods can only be invoked over an instance of the class.

+        Note:
+        1. Instance methods can access other instance methods and instance variables directly.
+        2. Instance methods can access class methods and variables directly.
+        3. Class methods can access other class methods and class variables directly.
+        4. Class methods cannot access instance methods and instance variables directly.
+To access instance variable and methods they need to create and instance (object) of class.
+        5. The special keyword “this” is valid only inside instance methods (and invalid inside class methods) as “this“ refers to the current instance.
+    3. **Constructor**
+        It is a special kind of methode,which is invoked oner objects when they are created.
+Constructor methods have same name as the class.This method is used to initialize the various fields of the object.
+    4. **Destructor**
+        Its a special knid of method, which is invoked over object when they are destroyed.
+Distructor method are named "~" added by the name of the class.
+Distructor method used to clean-up of the memory contaied in the object.C++ provide defalut Distructor for class.

+4. **Access Modifiers**
+    Access modifier are used to set up the visisbility level to the class.
+    1. Private Modifiers has visisbility only within its own class.
+    2. Public Modifiers has visisbility to all the classes in the package.
+    3. Protected Modifiers has visisbility within its own class and subclasses its own class.